NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ============================  ========  ======  ===========  ========  =======  ========================================================

   .. [#] The difference between DistanceToBottomOfWindow and DistanceToTopOfWindow defines the height of the window.
-  .. [#] DistanceToBottomOfWindow must be greater than DistanceToTopOfWindow when Depth is non-zero.
+  .. [#] When Depth is non-zero, DistanceToBottomOfWindow must be greater than DistanceToTopOfWindow.

 HPXML Skylights
 ***************